International Student Support and Services

 - Reason for break stay request

 Failure to include all this information could delay the process of your request!
-Processing time takes up to 3 business days as we coodinate with UWG Housing & Residence Life.
+Processing time takes up to 3 business days as we coordinate with UWG Housing & Residence Life.

 - Final Semester

-- If friends and family are visiting the US to attend your graduation ceremony, they will need to apply for a B2 Visitor from the US Embassy or Consulate closest to them.
-If needed, request an visa support letter.
+- Friends and family who want to visit the US to attend your graduation ceremony apply for a B2 Visitor from the US Embassy or Consulate closest to them.
+A visa support letter is available.
 See below.

-- Apply for Optional Practical Training (OPT), if you are planning to work in the US after graduation.
+- Apply for Optional Practical Training (OPT) if you plan to work in the US after graduation.

-- If you will be moving, notify your landlor or housing office that you will be vacating the apartment.
-Most leases required 30-days written notice.
+- If you will be moving, give notice to your landlord or housing office that you will be vacating the apartment.
+Most leases require 30-days written notice.
 Check your lease for details.

 - Pay any fines you may have and return all loaned or rented books.

 - Contact your health insurance, car insurance, and life insurance companies to discuss coverage options and whether you need to close the account

 Visitor Visa Support Letter

 To support the B1 Visitor Visa application of family, relatives or friends who may want to travel to the U.S. to see you graduate, UWG's Registrar offers pre-graduation confirmation letters, free of charge.